BACK TO INDEX

 Articles in journal or book chapters

 1. M. Chaves, E.D.
 Sontag, and R. Albert.
 Methods of robustness analysis for Boolean models of gene control networks.
 IET Systems Biology, 153:154-167, 2006.
-[PDF] Keyword(s): systems biology, biochemical networks, boolean systems, identifiability, robust, robustness, geometry, Boolean, segment polarity network, gene and protein networks, hybrid systems.
+[PDF] Keyword(s): systems biology, reaction networks, boolean systems, identifiability, robust, robustness, geometry, Boolean, segment polarity network, gene and protein networks, hybrid systems.

 Abstract: